 Refund Policy for Students Receiving Title IV Funds

-If you are receiving Title IV funds, which include Pell grants, SEOG grants and federal loans, and you withdraw, officially or unofficially, prior to 60% completion of the semester, you may be required to repay a portion of the aid received.
+If you are receiving Title IV funds, which include Federal Pell Grants, Federal SEOG grants and Federal Direct Student Loans, and you withdraw, officially or unofficially, prior to 60% completion of the semester, you may be required to repay a portion of the aid received.
 This may show on your student bill or it will be an amount reported to the federal government that must be repaid before you will be eligible for future aid.

 Tuition & Fee Waiver for Dependents of Veterans